jmajaca/show-off/README.md

 processes fails it will have no impact on process itself.
 Asynchronous calls on queues are used to store data about image and it's data in form of text placement and extraction.

-Documentation of API endpoints can be found on this [link](https://jmajaca.xyz:5000/#show-off-api).
+Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#show-off-api).

 ### detection api

-Application that is wrapper for detection model wich exposes relevant endpoints via REST.
+Application that is wrapper for detection model which exposes relevant endpoints via REST.

 In future wrapper implementation in Golang is considered.

-Documentation of API endpoints can be found on this [link](https://jmajaca.xyz:5000/#detection-api).
+Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#detection-api).

 ### recognition api

-Application that is wrapper for recognition model wich exposes relevant endpoints via REST.
+Application that is wrapper for recognition model which exposes relevant endpoints via REST.

 In future wrapper implementation in Golang is considered.

-Documentation of API endpoints can be found on this [link](https://jmajaca.xyz:5000/#recognition-api).
+Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#recognition-api).

 ### image api